srab1980/Kanban-Trello-Copy/README.md

 # TaskFlow

-TaskFlow is a Trello-inspired Kanban board built with Next.js 14 and TypeScript.
+TaskFlow is a Trello-inspired Kanban board built with **Next.js 14** and **TypeScript**.
-It allows you to manage projects in real time with boards, lists and cards.
+It lets you collaborate on projects using boards, lists and cards while updates are synced in real time via WebSockets.

 ## Features